 The Platinum motors were manufactured from 1985 – 1990 at Costa Mesa, CA and approved by ROAR and IFMAR.

-Sometimes you can find Platinum motors using no slot-type but a standard brush/spring setup.
-These motors are not true Checkpoint motors, some of the Platinum cans were sold to Fantom and assembled using Fantom´s own armatures and standard-type brushholders and brushes.
+Sometimes you can find vintage motors looking similar to Platinum motors but using standard brushes and springs instead of the typical slot-type setup.
+These motors are not true Checkpoint motors.
+Some of the Platinum cans were sold to Fantom and assembled using Fantom’s own armatures and standard-type brushholders and brushes.
 So in the end these are Fantom motors based on the Checkpoint Platinum can.